Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Background

 \parhead{Maximal Extractable Value} \gls{mev} refers to the value that privileged entities (e.g., proposers) can capture by inserting, excluding, or reordering transactions within a block~\cite{daian2020flash}. \gls{mev} poses a threat to decentralization by skewing the reward distribution, which in principle should be homogeneous across validators given equal stake.
 Since effective extraction requires substantial capital, specialized infrastructure, and sophisticated algorithms, \gls{mev} can foster centralization by concentrating rewards among well-resourced actors~\cite{EthereumFoundationPBS}.

-\parhead{Proposer-Builder Separation and MEV-Boost} \gls{pbs} is introduced to enable validators to benefit from \gls{mev} rewards, regardless of their resources or infrastructure, by outsourcing block construction (and \gls{mev} extraction) to a class of specialized entities called \emph{builders}, thereby reducing the centralization pressure among consensus participants.
-The current implementation of PBS is MEV-Boost~\cite{flashbots2025mevboost}, where the proposer conducts an auction among builders through a trusted third party (\textit{relay}) to obtain the most valuable block.
-Under PBS, the MEV of a transaction typically refers to the priority fee plus direct transfer to the builder from order flow providers (e.g., searchers) alongside their transaction \cite{oz2024wins,wu2025measuringcexdex}.
+\parhead{Proposer-Builder Separation} \gls{pbs} is introduced to enable validators to outsource block building (and \gls{mev} extraction) to specialized entities called \emph{builders}, allowing them to benefit from \gls{mev} rewards regardless of their resources or infrastructure, while reducing centralization pressure. \gls{pbs} is currently implemented out of the Ethereum protocol via MEV-Boost~\cite{flashbots2025mevboost}, where the proposer conducts an auction among builders through a trusted third party (\textit{relay}) to obtain the most valuable block. \gls{pbs} will be integrated at the protocol level (referred to as \gls{epbs}) in Ethereum's upcoming ``Glamsterdam'' upgrade, where relay dependencies are removed, and proposers can access bids from builders directly~\cite{epbs}.
+Under \gls{pbs}, the MEV of a transaction typically refers to the priority fee plus direct transfer to the builder from order flow providers (e.g., searchers) alongside their transaction ~\cite{oz2024wins,wu2025measuringcexdex}.
 A proposer may strategically delay block publishing to gain additional \gls{mev} from transactions arriving later.
 This behavior is known as timing games~\cite{oz_time_2023,schwarz2023time}.

 \parhead{Agent-Based Modeling} \gls{abm} studies complex systems by specifying individual entities (\emph{agents}) and the rules governing their behaviors~\cite{macal2005tutorial}.
 It is particularly suited to settings with heterogeneous participants, adaptive decision-making, and interactions that resist closed-form analysis.
 An \gls{abm} typically consists of agents situated in an \emph{environment}, each following a set of \textit{strategies}.
 The environment provides context and constraints, while agents respond based on their strategies.
 By modeling and simulating local interactions, \gls{abm} reveals how individual incentives generate emergent system-level outcomes.